skellis46/slipbox/somatic practices, interoception and evidence.md

 > Your belief in that does not make it so.[@yudkowsky-2012-skill n.pag.]

 On the pages of the Journal of Dance and Somatic Practices and elsewhere in dance scholarship, artists, scholars, teachers and practitioners are not shy in claiming the benefits of somatic practices.
-In fact, such claims are endemic to JDSP; from
+In fact, such claims are endemic to JDSP.

 And why wouldn't we be?
 We believe in the value and importance of these practices -- either collectively or separately.